|In-state Tuition (per semester hour, unless noted)||$42,680 PER YR.*|

 POINTS OF DISTINCTION

-- Students participate in more than 50 clubs and organizations or relax on the campus mall, where live concerts and other events unite the campus community.
+- Students participate in more than fifty clubs and organizations or relax on the campus mall, where live concerts and other events unite the campus community.

-- The semester-long Rome Program, a life-changing experience by most students’ accounts, is an extension of the university’s Core curriculum in which undergraduates attend classes on UD’s 12-acre Eugene Constantin Campus near Rome and take extended trips to other areas in Italy as well as the rest of Europe.
+- The semester-long Rome Program, a life-changing experience by many students’ accounts, is an extension of the university’s Core curriculum in which undergraduates attend classes on UD’s fourteen-acre Eugene Constantin Campus near Rome and experience firsthand the roots of Western culture.